tomhaoye/sorting-algorithm/README.md

 # sorting-algorithm
 ---
 sorting algorithm in php

+## about the sorting algorithm
-you can learn from [wiki](https://en.wikipedia.org/wiki/Sorting_algorithm)
+you can learn it from [wiki](https://en.wikipedia.org/wiki/Sorting_algorithm)